kb0099/cool_cats_daddy_o/README.md

 #### Core Features

 * Calculate and show word count on each joke.
-(Please write the word count function with built-in String/Regex functions instead of using a separate library.)
+(Please write the word count function with built-in String/Regex functions _besides_ `String.words()` - and without using a separate library.)
 Users should be able to sort jokes by word count.
 * Add a user-editable list of "profanity" filters that allow users to replace one word with another, e.g.
   * `Replace [ dog ] with [ puppy ]`
   * `Replace [ kitten ] with [ 🐈 ]`